wriley/DayZBanditAI/README.md

 1.2.2.2 Minor Update:

 - [UPDATED] Nearby zeds are revealed to AI groups to help reduce time required to recognize marked zeds as hostile.
 - [MODIFIED] Scaled back AI health increases slightly.
-(2 DMR body shots to body should kill an AI unit)
+(2 DMR body shots should kill an AI unit)

 Note: Information about past updates are archived in changelog.txt